Defining Domestic Violence, Sexual Assault, Stalking, and Sexual Harassment (DVSASSH)

 Survivor (also referred to as Victim):

-Note: Individuals who are currently subjected to, or in the past have been subjected to GBVH are often referred to as victims in a criminal justice context but as survivors by the broader advocacy community.
+Note: Individuals who are currently subjected to, or in the past have been subjected to DVSASSH are often referred to as victims in a criminal justice context but as survivors by the broader advocacy community.
 Survivor is often the preferred terminology because it signifies strength and resilience while victim can bring a sense of powerlessness and shame.
-Individuals who experience GBVH may or may not identify themselves as either survivor or victim.
-Use the language these individuals use to describe their experience and ensure that they have control over their story and any actions taken in response to their experiences of GBVH.
+Individuals who experience DVSASSH may or may not identify themselves as either survivor or victim.
+Use the language these individuals use to describe their experience and ensure that they have control over their story and any actions taken in response to their experiences of DVSASSH.

 Stalking:

-Workplace Sexual Harassment:
+Sexual Harassment:

 World of Work: